fpetrungaro/fpbooks/README.md

 ![swagger](docs/swagger.png)

 - Register a user and login in order to generate a JWT token (Auth APIs)
-- Save it to swagger and test the Books API
+- Save the token to Swagger and test the Books API

 ## Development mode